-Few more b autiful pictures have been painted for us than those of agricultural poet Virgil.
-In those parts of his works scenes of such experience, but a treatise, learned for that day, upon the most appreved forms of agriculture.
+Few more b autiful pictures have been poet Virgil.
+In those parts of his works scenes of such experience, but a treatise, learned for that day. upon the most appreved forms of agriculture.
 And, indeed, how can we fail to believe that such forms of rural taste, such quiet scenes of agricultural simplicity and contentment were men disposed to exercise the means?
 And these means are lone, could we not exercise it with greater advantage as a matter of taste as well as profit?
-In order to be convinced of the influence that might thus be produced upon the state of agriculture, by blending t ste with utility, we require only to visit been sought as well utility.
-Even in these private establishments, laid, out, for the most part, to gratify private taste, we perceive in their beautiful decorations -in their grotoes of shells washed by cool waters-in their hermit's cells covered with mouldering moss-in their artificial lakes of silver and golden fishand in their marble statues, disposed in becoming decency along their shaded walks, as well as in the various species of vegetation that furnish refreshing shades, and the variety of flowers which bloom upon different portions of their areas,scenes, which, if not envied by a Shenstone, might almost vie with his classic and rural retreat.
-Independently of those quiet beauties which belong to the more tasteful scienceof hosticulture, how intimately might it be blended with the more substantial la bors of agriculture !
-How easily might flocks of grazing sheep and cattle upon the hill-side overlook the broad wheat or corn field, and the artificial pond,-and the droves of cows, which, refreshed, return to their stall to replenish the dairy, breathe the fragrance of roses from the flower garden,--and earth thus be made like a second paradise !
-That a new era is dawning upon the prospects of agriculture in our own republic, we think there can be but little of the country, and the motives which almost everywhere exist to extend its operations, point to a marked improvement in: this department of labor, Almost every one engaged in the bustling scenes of trade, has pictured to his mind a day when he shall retire from the dusty track of business, and spend his remaining days in a quiet agricultural retreat.
-Hence vigor of youth are spent in such toils, the desire of accumulation increases with the acquisition itself until, purchance, death finds them, like the dray-horse, cead in the traces.
-Such, we doubt not, is the history of thousands in our own country, who, in the absence of this ardent thirst for gain, might have enjoyed much happier, purer, and longer lives, had they more early devoted themselves clination !
-With the example of the faon in marts of trade with untiring assidured, which, in most cases, eludes their grasp, without due attention to the cultivation of other qualities which might it from the weather until generation has commenced, and the young plant is able to grow up in health and strength and full development, to recommence the same routine of seeding and of reproduction.
+In order to be convinced of the influence that might thus be produced upon the state of agriculture, by blending tiste with utility, we require only to visit been sought as well utility.
+Even in -in their grotoes of shells washed by cool waters-in their hermit's cells covered with mouldering moss-in their artificial lakes of silver and golden fishand in their marble statues, disposed in becoming decency along their shaded walks, as well as in the various species of vegetation that furnish refreshing shades, and the variety of flowers which bloom upon different portions of their areas .-scenes, which, if not envied by a Shenstone, might almost vie with his classic and rural retreat.
+Independently of those quiet beauties. which belong to the more tasteful scienceof hosticulture, how intimately might it be blended with the more substantial la bors of agriculture !
+How easily might flocks of grazing sheep and cattle upon the hill-side overlook the broad wheat orcorn field, and the artificial pond,-and the droves of cows, which, refreshed, return to their stall to replenish the dairy, breathe the fragrance of roses from the That a new era is dawning upon the public, we think there can be but little of the country, and the motives which almost everywhere exist to extend its operations, point to a marked improvement in. this department of labor.
+Almost every one engaged in the bustling scenes of trade, has pictured to his mind a day when he shall retire from the dusty track of business, and spend his remaining days in a quiet agricultural retreat.
+Hence all the ardor of manhood, in the acquisition of wealth; and after the prime and vigor of youth are spent in such toils, the desire of accumulation increases with the acquisition itself until, purchance, death finds them, like the drav-horse, cead in the traces.
+Such, we doubt not, is the history of thousands in our own country, who, in the absence of this ardent thirst for gain, might have enjoyed much happier, purer, and longer lives, had they more early devoted themselves to the invigorating and noble pursuit of clination !
+With the example of the fared, which, in most cases, eludes their grasp, without due attention to the cultivation of other qualities which might enjoy it if acquired ; or some commercial it from the weather until generation has commenced, and the young plant is able to grow up in health and strength and full development, to recommence the same routine of seeding and of reproduction.

-"" From this it follows that, in nature. every plant produces its own soil or huplants is thus supposed to be derived from air and water, heat and light, or electricity, in different proportions, adapted to the different varieties of vegetable nature."
+"" From this it follows that, in nature, every plant produces its own soil or humus, and that the earth only serves to bear the plant and not to aid or nourish it in vegetation.
+The nourishment of plants is thus supposed to be derived from air and water, heat and light, or electricity, in different proportions, adapted to the different varieties of vegetable nature."